VasiliyMatr/VasiliyMatr/README.md

 My name is Vasiliy Matrenin.
 I do **R&D** 🔬💻 in the field of  **CPU technologies**

 I live in Moscow, Russia.
+You can also see [my curriculum vitae](https://github.com/VasiliyMatr/CV/blob/master/PDF/curriculum_vitae.pdf)

 ### 📫 My contacts